Skitter-JP/Bachelors_Thesis/README.md

 <img src="/Images/Magnetic_Encoder_Assembled_PCB.JPG" width=55%>

 ## 3D Printed Mounts
-A small mount for a diametrically magnetized magnet which was mounted to the rotor.

 <img src="/Images/Magnet_Motor.JPG" width=55%>

-The magnetic encoder which was mounted just below the rotor.
+- A: A small mount for a diametrically magnetized magnet which was mounted to the rotor.
+- B: A BLDC Motor

 <img src="/Images/Magnetic_Sensor_Mount.JPG" width=55%>

+- A: The magnetic encoder which was mounted just below the rotor.
+- B: A 3D printed Motor/Magnetic encoder Mount

 ## Current Sensing